JakubMartinka/jakubmartinka.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    This image can also have a caption.
-It's like magic.
+    Scatterplots showing the DFT dipole moment (left) and polarizability components (right) of the test set consisting of 1200 points with respect to ML predictions of the models trained on 1000 points.
+The dipole moment components were learned with the Matérn kernel, while for polarizability, the Gaussian kernel performed better.
+In both cases, the RExyzCl descriptor was used.
 </div>

-For more info, check out the paper: {% cite Martinka2024 %}.
+For more information, check out the paper: {% cite Martinka2024 %}.

 {% raw %}